TwoRavens/TwoRavens/submodules/ta3ta2-api/README.md

 ## Extensions of messages

 GRPC and Protocol Buffers support a simple method of extending messages: just define extra fields with custom tags in your local version of the protocol.
-Performers can do that to experiment with variations of the protocol (and if changes work out, they can submit a merge request to the common API).
-To make sure such unofficial fields in messages do not conflict between performers, use values from the [allocated tag ranges](./private_tag_ranges.txt) for your organization.
+Users for this protocol can do that to experiment with variations of the protocol (and if changes work out, they can submit a merge request for those changes to be included into this specification).
+To make sure such unofficial fields in messages do not conflict between performers, use values from the [allocated tag ranges](./private_tag_ranges.txt) for your organization, or add your organization via a merge request.

 ## Changelog